-This captures the concept of the Reformation really well.
 The frantically moving textures seen on books and in the background subliminally communicate commotion and unrest.
-Additionally, there are very few moments of stillness—movements are fluid and objects almost never come to a rest.
-This combination of constant movement and fluid movements reinforces the ideas of the Reformation as a whole: there was a lot of conflict about things that should be bringing peace.
+There are very few moments of stillness—movements are fluid and objects almost never come to a rest.
+This combination of constant movement and fluid movements reinforces the ideas of the Reformation as a whole: there was a lot of conflict about subjects that should be bringing peace.

-The visual narrative moves between abstract elements and recognizable stylized objects and people, taking the viewer on a journey through abstract concepts and specific history.
-The composition tends to be grounded in grids at key moments in the beginning, while showing free flowing frames during the second half of the video.
+The visual narrative moves between abstract elements and recognizable stylized objects and people, which takes the viewer on a journey through abstract concepts and specific history.
+The composition tends to be grounded in grids at key moments in the beginning, while showing free-flowing frames during the second half of the video.

 Here are some examples: